samsquire/ideas4/README.md

 The options to invoke a request are limited to what the API provides.

+We have types!
+We can look at what relations were used in the original code and diff them with options in the new code.

+So if someone refactors an interface, can we automatically port our code to use the new interface based on context that is available in the original request.

 # 80. Implicit sort or sort percolation and sort invalidation

 In a multithreaded system, you cannot have overlapping reads and writes to the same data.